akhenakh/narun/README.md

 10. `narun` receives the NATS reply.
 11. It reconstructs the HTTP response (status, headers, body) or gRPC response/error and sends it back to the original client.

+## TODO
+- route grpc from Caddy
+- caddy config does not need the path
+- global nats url in caddy rather than per path?

 ## Ideas
+- the gw to wait for a consumer to join on a a request, useful for scale to zero
+- [X]routing to grpc
+- [X] caddy plugin
+- metrics for inflights
+- direct response NAT
+- send consumer logs to NATS
+- [X] move to protocol buffers, done them removed for nats micro
+- x request id
+- enable tracing
 - self registering path consumers
-- routing to grpc

 - node runner
   - gvisor
   - firecracker
   - exec
-- [X] caddy plugin
-- metrics for inflights
-- direct response NAT
-- send consumer logs to NATS
-- [X] move to protocol buffers
 - no registry needed for "images", binary can be compiled using ko and uploaded to objectstore
-- x request id

 ### Won't
 Because of caddy providing the feature: